julien-poivret/SSH_basic/README.md

 ```
 ( for cheking actual status )

-* for additional security mesures:
+* For additional security mesures:

    * use a compiled and minimalist linux kernel.
    * "failtoban" and "ufw"/iptables setup is also recomanded.

-* remotely control the server:
+* Remotely control the server:

   "the server restrict distant sudo command...
   and so, a password are claim from the server at each "super user domain" (sudo) commad
   for that we have to set the server to ask for superuser password only ONE time at the
   bigenning of the journey/session..."

-* on server side type:
+* On server side type:
 ```
 $ sudo visudo
 ```
-* under the line starting %root or %admin type
+* Under the line starting %root or %admin type
 your_user_name_session ALL=NOPASSWD: ALL

 like this: (julien is my username)